doulos819/uncloak-cesg/exercises/week-1/answers.md

 	- [Thor's Solution](https://github.com/thor314/uncloak-hw/tree/main/hw1)

 5. (a) What is a side channel attack?
+	- Any additional information that can be gathered from the design of an implementation, often cache and timing attacks, but also analysis on power consumption if the attack has access to hardware.

 5. (b) Is your cipher implementation constant time?
+	- The implementation above in Q4 is not constant time.
+> "On line 87, some values will be reducible modulo 26, while others will not: a sophisticated cryptanalyst would be able to exploit this timing difference.
+Besides this, I don't protect key information at all.
+This could be remedied by using the Secrecy and/or Zeroize libraries, which prevent key information from remaining in insecure memory.
+Cryptography Jean Phillipe Aumasson a list outlining these common issues and more https://github.com/veorq/cryptocoding#clean-memory-of-secret-data."

 ### Extras